gqgunhed/freebsd-zpool-migrate/README.md

 # freebsd-zpool-migrate
 *Disclaimer: provided as-is, so no guarantee.
 Use this information at your own risk!*

-Small script how to transfer my existing ZFS pool to another disk layout.
+Small transcript (for me) how to transfer my existing ZFS pool to another disk layout.

 # Starting Point